 | Individual | Copilot Chat: free with eligible M365 plan | $20/month (Pro), $100/$200 (Max) | $20/month (Plus), $100 or $200 (Pro) |

-| SMB / Business | $21/user (Copilot Business, under 300 seats) | $20/seat annual or $25 monthly (Team Standard, 5-seat min) | $20/seat annual or $25 monthly (ChatGPT Business, 2-seat min) |
+| SMB / Business | $21/user, promo $18 to Dec 2026 (Copilot Business, under 300 seats) | $20/seat annual or $25 monthly (Team Standard, 5-seat min) | $20/seat annual or $25 monthly (ChatGPT Business, 2-seat min) |

-| Enterprise | $30/user add-on (Copilot Enterprise) | $100/seat (Team Premium) or custom (Enterprise) | Custom pricing |
+| Enterprise | $30/user add-on (Copilot Enterprise) | $100/seat annual (Team Premium) or custom (Enterprise) | Custom pricing |

-| True cost for 30 users | ~$630/month (Business) or ~$900 (Enterprise) plus M365 base | ~$600/month (Team Standard, annual) | ~$600/month (Business, annual) |
+| True cost for 30 users | ~$540-630/month (Business) plus M365 base, plus Cowork credits if enabled | ~$600/month (Team Standard, annual) | ~$600/month (Business, annual) |

 This is where the decision gets serious for businesses handling sensitive data.

 ChatGPT Business and Enterprise plans do not use your data for training.
-The consumer versions (Free, Go, Plus) may use your conversations to improve models unless you opt out, and Free and Go also now show ads in some markets.
+The consumer versions (Free, Go, Plus) may use your conversations to improve models unless you opt out, and Free and Go show ads in some markets.
 For business use, always use the Business or Enterprise tier, never individual accounts.

 The governance challenge is not which tool is safest in theory.
 It is that your staff are probably already using one or more of these on personal accounts, outside your visibility and control.
 Shadow AI is a real risk.
 A formal policy and a managed deployment matter more than the specific tool you choose.

 ChatGPT Business is the right tool for breadth.
 If your team needs a single versatile AI assistant for a wide range of tasks and is not deeply embedded in Microsoft 365, it is the safe default at $20 per seat annual.
+Buy it for what GPT-5.5 does today, not for what GPT-5.6 might do when the government clears it.

 Whatever you choose, deploy it properly.
-Set up an AI governance policy, run an AI readiness assessment, and manage the rollout through your IT provider, not through individual staff signing up on personal credit cards.
+Set up an AI governance policy, run an AI readiness assessment, and manage the rollout through your managed IT services provider, not through individual staff signing up on personal credit cards.